• Skip to main content

 • Tomatoes: the heart of this dish, nutrient-rich tomatoes lend their sweet, tart, tangy flavor and beautiful red color to this flavorful dish.
 You can use either canned or fresh.

-• Bell pepper and onions: add more layers of flavor and sweet deliciousness to the tomato gravy.
+• Bell pepper and onions: add more layers of flavor and sweet deliciousness.

 • Bacon: is there any more flavorful food than sweet, salty, and smoky bacon?
 The flavor in this recipe comes not only from the bacon but also from cooking the veggies in the bacon drippings, which elevates their flavor.
 It’s a win, win!

-• Brown sugar: adds a touch of sweetness to the gravy and keeps it from being too acidic.
+• Brown sugar: adds a touch of sweetness and keeps it from being too acidic.

-• Flour: is the base of a roux for this hearty gravy.
+• Flour: is the base of a roux.
 It’s an essential element that works to thicken it.
 Without it, the gravy would be thin and soupy.

 • Salt: besides being an essential nutrient, salt enhances the flavors of all of the ingredients and brings everything together.